giboul/TriftGeoClaw/README.md

 # 1. Input data: bathymetry, avalanches and dam

 ## Bathymetry file (and dam): [topm/maketopo.py](topm/maketopo.py)
 The bathymetry is essential to both the avalanche and the tsunami modelling.
-The [topm/maketopo.py](topm/maketopo.py) script modifies the original bathymetry specified in `config.yaml` (in .asc of .tif format) and writes it to `config.yaml:TOPM:resolution`.
+The [topm/maketopo.py](topm/maketopo.py) script modifies the original bathymetry specified in `config.yaml:TOPM:original_bathymetry` (in .asc or .tif format) and writes it to `config.yaml:TOPM:bathymetry`.
 You can use it if you need to:
-- crop the data to `config.yaml:TOPM:resolution`,
+- crop the data to `config.yaml:TOPM:bounds`,
-- downscale (or upscale) the resolution to `config.yaml:TOPM:bounds`,
+- downscale (or upscale) the resolution to `config.yaml:TOPM:resolution`,
 - and eventully add a dam from a geojson or a csv (with 2 columns: x and y) file specified in `config.yaml:TOPM:dam`.

-> If your bathymetry file is already treated and does not need the points above, just make sure that the `config.yaml:TOPM:bathymetry` points to your bathymetry file.
+> If your bathymetry file is already treated and does not need the edits above, just make sure that the `config.yaml:TOPM:bathymetry` points to that bathymetry file.

 ## Avalanches file: [topm/makeqinit_avac.py](topm/makeqinit_avac.py)